 Ms. M.E.
-Fernandez has a master's degree in Business Administration from Darden Graduate School of Business Administration-University of Virginia and a Bachelor of Arts degree major in Zoology and minor in Economics from Smith College.
+Fernandez has a Master's degree in Business Administration from Darden Graduate School of Business Administration-University of Virginia and a Bachelor of Arts degree major in Zoology and minor in Economics from Smith College.

-ROBERTO F. DE OCAMPO, age Filipino, is an Independent Director of the Company since October 30, 2008, Chairman of the Audit Committee, and member of the Board and Risk Oversight Committee, Corporate Governance Committee, and Related Party Transaction Committee of the Registrant.
-He is the former Secretary of Finance and former President of the Asian Institute of Management (AIM), one of Asia's leading international business management graduate schools based in the Philippines.
+ROBERTO F. DE OCAMPO, age 77, Filipino, is an Independent Director of the Company since October 30, 2008, Chairman of the Audit Committee, and member of the Board and Risk Oversight Committee, Corporate Governance Committee, and Related Party Transaction Committee of the Registrant.
+He was the Secretary of Finance from 1992-1998.
+He is a former President of the Asian Institute of Management (AIM), one of Asia's leading international business management graduate schools based in the Philippines.
+He was Chairman and CEO of the Development Bank of the Philippines in 1989.

-Mr. de Ocampo currently serves, among others, as the Chairman of Philippine Veterans Bank, Philam Asset Management, Inc., Hatch Asia, Inc., Stradcom Corporation, Tollways Association of the Philippines, Money Tree Publishing Corporation, Centennial Asia Advisors Pte Ltd.; the Vice-Chairman of the Tranzen Group, Montalban Methane Power Corporation, Agus 3 Hydro Power Corporation, and La Costa Development Corporation; a Director of Investment and Capital Corporation of the Philippines Group of Companies, PHINMA Corporation, Alaska Milk Corporation, Bankard, Inc., EEI Corporation, House of Investments, Robinson's Land Corporation, and Salcon Power Corporation; and a Member of the Board of Advisers of ARGOSY Fund, Inc. AES Corporation (Philippines) and the CIMB Group.
-Moreover, Mr. de Ocampo holds several vital positions in both prestigious international organizations as well as civic organizations.
+Mr. De Ocampo currently serves, among others, as the Chairman of Philippine Veterans Bank, Philam Asset Management, Inc., Hatch Asia, Inc., Stradcom Corporation, Tollways Association of the Philippines, Money Tree Publishing Corporation, Centennial Asia Advisors Pte Ltd.; the Vice-Chairman of the Tranzen Group, Montalban Methane Power Corporation, Agus 3 Hydro Power Corporation, and La Costa Development Corporation; a Director of Investment and Capital Corporation of the Philippines Group of Companies, PHINMA Corporation, Alaska Milk Corporation, Bankard, Inc., EEI Corporation, House of Investments, Robinson's Land Corporation, and Salcon Power Corporation; and a Member of the Board of Advisers of ARGOSY Fund, Inc. AES Corporation (Philippines) and the CIMB Group.
+Moreover, Mr. De Ocampo holds several vital positions in both prestigious international organizations as well as civic organizations.

-Mr. de Ocampo graduated from the Ateneo de Manila University, received his MBA degree from the University of Michigan, holds a post-graduate diploma from the London School of Economics, and has 4 doctorate degrees (Honoris Causa).
+Mr. De Ocampo graduated from the Ateneo de Manila University, received his MBA degree from the University of Michigan, holds a post-graduate diploma from the London School of Economics, and has 4 doctorate degrees (Honoris Causa).
 He is the recipient of many international awards, including Finance Minister of the Year, Philippine Legion of Honor, Association of Development Financing in Asia and the Pacific ("ADFIAP") Man of the Year, Chevalier of the Legion of Honor of France, Ten Outstanding Young Men Award (TOYM), several Who's Who Awards, and the 2006 Asian Human Resource Development ("HRD") Award.
-In June 2012, Mr. de Ocampo was awarded by Queen Elizabeth II with a medal for his appointment as an honorary officer of the Most Excellent Order of the British Empire.
+In June 2012, Mr. De Ocampo was awarded by Queen Elizabeth II with a medal for his appointment as an honorary officer of the Most Excellent Order of the British Empire.

-JAIME F. PANGANIBAN, age Filipino, has been an Independent Director of the Company since May 19, 2014.
+JAIME F. PANGANIBAN, age 72, Filipino, has been an Independent Director of the Company since May 19, 2014.
 He is the Chairman of the Board and Risk Oversight Committee, and member of the Audit Committee, Corporate Governance Committee, and Related Party Transaction Committee of the Registrant

-Mr. Panganiban is also the Chairman and Chief Executive Officer ("CEO") of Lakes Shore CCY Inc. and BGP Asia Pacific Ltd. Inc.; the Chairman and President of JFP Assets Corp.; a Co-Chairman at Compoint Networks, Inc.; and a Director of JP Latex Technology, Inc. In 2005, he served as the Advisor and Chief Financial Officer of Development Bank of the Philippines ("DBP") and undertook the take over and rehabilitation of Al-Amanah Islamic Investment Bank of the Philippines where he was eventually appointed Chairman and CEO in 2008.
+Mr. Panganiban is also the Chairman and Chief Executive Officer ("CEO") of Lake Shore CCY Inc. and BGP Asia Pacific Ltd. Inc.; the Chairman and President of JFP Assets Corp.; a Co-Chairman at Compoint Networks, Inc.; and a Director of JP Latex Technology, Inc. In 2005, he served as the Advisor and Chief Financial Officer of Development Bank of the Philippines ("DBP") and undertook the take over and rehabilitation of Al-Amanah Islamic Investment Bank of the Philippines where he was eventually appointed Chairman and CEO in 2008.
 Mr. Panganiban is an accomplished senior bank executive with widely recognized expertise in treasury, capital markets, investment banking, trust, and wealth and risk management, built upon a foundation of exposures and postings in the Asia Pacific region.